 - Traffic surveys

-Our proposals and designs for the site will be guided by data gathered during surveys, and by advice provided by independent environmental consultants.
+Our proposals and designs for the site have been guided by data gathered during these surveys and by advice provided by independent environmental experts.

-Equivalent amount of power as is used by ~50,000 homes
+Equivalent amount of power as is used by ~45,000 homes each year

 Environmental Surveys - Q1 2020 to Q2 2022